7 Easy Watercolor Brushstroke Drills for Beginners | Round-Up

 • Experiment with water and paint control while building muscle memory

-I’m a self-taught artist who started watercolor painting 5 years ago, and back then, I considered myself a non-artist — the only creative thing I did was color in a coloring book once or twice a year!
+I’m a self-taught artist who started watercolor painting in 2020.
+Back then, I considered myself a non-artist — the only creative thing I did was color in a coloring book once or twice a year.

 Maybe some of you are like I was, learning watercolor painting from online tutorials and library books.
 It’s an effective way to learn, plus it’s affordable and enjoyable — yay!